 While bladder infection is a condition caused by bacteria that thrives in the urinary bladder, two types of infection can occur; they are acute and chronic.
 Acute bladder infection occurs only for a single episode.
 Once the condition is treated, the problem does not resurface again.
 Chronic bladder infection on the other hand is recurring in nature.
 When the condition has been treated, there is a period of calm before it strikes again.

-Also, certain group of people has higher risks of developing bladder infection, they are:
+Also, certain group of people are at a higher risk of developing bladder infections, they are:

 - Has a history of urinary tract infections (UTI)